 Amaryllis décor ideas

 Place amaryllis plants in decorative pots on windowsills, side tables, fireplace mantles, or as centerpieces on dinner tables.
 Use holiday-themed cache pots with sprigs of holly, evergreen sprays, and pine cones around the plants for Christmas cheer.
 Pots of amaryllis among pumpkins, decorative gourds or corn, and nuts make a colorful grouping for Thanksgiving.
 Amaryllis bulbs or plants are a thoughtful holiday gift.
-Their big, bright flowers last 2 to 3 weeks and, with proper care, will rebloom for many years.
+Their big, bright flowers last two to three weeks and, with proper care, will rebloom for many years.